 In my experience, supplements every day increase your immunity tremendously to fight all sorts of diseases.
 If you are taking supplements, you may feel sick for a day or two, and eventually, you will feel better rather than feeling sick for the whole week.

 Similarly, your kids should have better immunity to deal with allergies and being sick.
-I would recommend Multivitamins for kids if there are no pre-existing medical conditions.
+I would recommend using Multivitamins for kids if there are no pre-existing medical conditions.
 Always discuss with your child’s doctor the options of giving supplements.

 Some recommendations are:

 Elderberry Gummies to protect them from viral infections.

 Zarbees immunity support supplements for everyday use for 2-year-olds and older.
-I am using this one for my kids and I highly recommend.
+I am using this one for my kids and I highly recommend it.